Our History In Brief

 2010 Started YouTube channel “Bongo Mike and Extremely Frank Jeremy” [@NewspaperRecords]

-2021 September EFJ is joined by blues harpist Mal Collins.
-They perform together in the street.
+2021 September.
+EFJ is joined by blues harpist Mal Collins.
+They perform together, in the street in London for a year, and at occasional venues.